cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 Following are specific recommendations for each section of the documentation.

 **Quickstart**: Rename to "Quick start" (two words).
-Add a "Prerequisites" section and revise the "What's next" section to focus on two separate paths, Development and Operations.
+Add a "Prerequisites" section and revise the "What's next" section to focus on three separate paths:
+- Development
+- Operations
+- Kubernetes backstore

 For the developer path, link to the "Set up a local cluster" page rather than the install page.

 **Demo**: Redundant with Operations guide > Authentication guides > Authentication.
 Remove from the ToC.

 **Tutorials**: Rename "Tasks".
 Rename each task by removing "How to" and using "-ing" verb form.
 Make steps in each task explicit; one-step tasks are okay.
-Organize by user role: Developer, Operator, or both, or put each roles' tasks in the corresponding guide.
+Organize by user role: Developer, Operator, or Kubernetes Admin, or put each roles' tasks in the corresponding guide.

 **Install**: Rename "Installation" and put each installation on a separate page, collapsible in the ToC.
 Each should contain Prerequisites, step-by-step instructions, and a "What's next?" section.

 **FAQ**: Move to near the end of the ToC.
 Longer explanations in the FAQ might be better as part of conceptual information -- for example, in the system or architecture overview.

 **Libraries and tools**: Move to the Reference section.
-Consider organizing by user role , or labeling each tool or library by user role.
+Consider organizing by user role, or labeling each tool or library by user role.
 Move "Projects using etcd" to a logo wall or at least to its own page on the website.

 **Metrics**: Move to the Operations Guide.

 **Reporting bugs**: Combine with the "Triage" topics and move to the repo.
-Include references to this contributor informationin the Developer and Operations guides.
+Include references to this contributor information in the Developer and Operations guides.

 **Tuning**: Move to the Operations Guide.